Yana280/Basic-c/README.md

 7. End the main() function and return an exit status of 0.
 8. Stop.
 ## 4.Operation on integers
-The program then performs the arithmetic operations of addition, subtraction, multiplication, integer division, and modulo, and assigns the results to the variables sum, diff, prod, quot, and rem, respectively.
-Finally, the program uses the printf() function to print out the results of each operation.
+This program performs the arithmetic operations of addition, subtraction, multiplication, integer division, and modulo, and assigns the results to the variables sum, diff, prod, quot, and rem, respectively.
+Then it uses the printf() function to print out the results of each operation.
 ![Screenshot (219)](https://user-images.githubusercontent.com/125993593/230738756-6b1c60ed-8390-49f9-a318-4a8d56c310ae.png)
 ### Algorithm
 1. Start the program.